ddalrymp/jacana/README.md

 **Open two terminals to keep the following two commands running.**

-Trick docker into some port forwarding so that my localhost:5200 (because my OS has something using port 5000).
+Trick docker into some port forwarding so that my localhost:5200 can be used (using 5200 because my OS has something using port 5000).
 ```
 docker run --rm -it --network=host alpine ash -c "apk add socat && socat TCP-LISTEN:5200,reuseaddr,fork TCP:$(minikube ip):5000"
 ```
-Create a tunnel into minikube to access services in the cluster
+Create a tunnel into minikube to access services in the cluster.
+This makes any `LoadBalancer` port in kubernetes accessible on `localhost`.
 ```
 minikube tunnel
 ```